How Does Apple Local Search Work?

 Search results ordered by proximity don’t account for the quality of the results relative to the query, and results ordered by user rankings may be based upon opinions of relatively few people who provide reviews.
 Advertising based results also miss ranking results by the quality of those results.

-The Apple patent tells us that:
+The Apple local search patent tells us that:

 By ranking search results consisting of locations or recommending places to visit based upon actual visits to the locations, the collective wisdom and experience of the population can be used to deliver higher quality search results.

 The data representing users’ visits can be recorded by receiving data anonymously reported by handheld communication devices carried by the plurality of users.
-A handheld communication device, which is carried by a user, can report to a system for collection such data for use with ranking or recommending locations to visit, the user’s present location optionally associated with a time stamp.
+A handheld communication device, which is carried by a user, can report to a system for collecting such data for use with ranking or recommending locations to visit, the user’s present location optionally associated with a time stamp.

 The handheld communication device can report either a single location coordinate or a collection of coordinates gathered over time.
 Importantly, no user information is sent from the handheld communication device and the system cannot associate the received data with the user.

-Restaurant Ranking Example
+Apple Local search Restaurant Ranking Example

-Restaurants that have been visited by many people who tried one restaurant and then also tried another restuarant might also be said to be similar, and regardless of the tastes of individual users, that similarity might also be used to make recommendations.
+Restaurants that have been visited by many people who tried one restaurant and then also tried another restaurant might also be said to be similar, and regardless of the tastes of individual users, that similarity might also be used to make recommendations.

 I can see how these assumptions might work for restaurants, and the patent spends a considerable amount of effort into describing how location-based data from many people carrying around hand-held devices might be used within that context.
-But, those assumptions might not hold true for other types of businesses, such as auto mechanics or insurance companies.
+But, those assumptions might not hold for other types of businesses, such as auto mechanics or insurance companies.

 Within the context of a search for a restaurant, we are told that a location popularity index might also collect information involving numbers of users that visited a particular location such as: